korx/Korx.Cycler/README.md

         </body>
     </html>

+*Note: this simple cycler will not have any effects as they need to be specified via the options.*

 ### Options

 #### `onInit`
-This is triggered during initialisation before it has been determined wether CSS transition support is available or not. `thisElement` refers to the container element.
+This is triggered during initialisation before it has been determined wether CSS transition support is available or not.

-    onInit: function(thisElement){
+    onInit: function(){
         this.addItems(this.element.getChildren());
     }

 #### `onReady`
-This is triggered during initialisation after it has been determined wether CSS transition support is available or not. `thisElement` refers to the container element.
+This is triggered during initialisation after it has been determined wether CSS transition support is available or not.

-    onReady: function(thisElement){
+    onReady: function(){
         this.play();
     }

 ####`onPlay`
-This is triggered when the method `play()` is invoked. `thisElement` refers to the container element.
+This is triggered when the method `play()` is invoked.

-    onPlay: function(thisElement){}
+    onPlay: function(){}

 ####`onStop`
-This is triggered when the method `stop()` is invoked. `thisElement` refers to the container element.
+This is triggered when the method `stop()` is invoked.

-    onStop: function(thisElement){}
+    onStop: function(){}

 #### `onPause`
-This is triggered when the method `pause()` is invoked. `thisElement` refers to the container element.
+This is triggered when the method `pause()` is invoked.

-    onPause: function(thisElement){}
+    onPause: function(){}

 ####`onMove`
-This is triggered when the method `move()` is invoked. `thisElement` refers to the container element. `event` is an object with the properties `delta`, `next` and `previous` where `delta` is the amount to moved by, `next` is the new current element and `previous` is the old current element.
+This is triggered when the method `move()` is invoked. `event` is an object with the property `delta` which is the amount moved by.

-    onMove: function(thisElement, event){}
+    onMove: function(event){}

 #### `onStep`
-This is triggered on each interval setup by `play()`. `thisElement` refers to the container element.
+This is triggered on each interval setup by `play()`.

-    onStep: function(thisElement){
+    onStep: function(){
         this.move(1);
     }

 #### `onTap`
-This is triggered when a 'tap' touch event or gesture is detected in the container element. `thisElement` refers to the container element. `event` is an object with the properties `origin` and `destination` which are each objects containing the co-ordinate properties `x` and `y`, and the time property `t`.
+This is triggered when a 'tap' touch event or gesture is detected in the container element. `event` is an object with the properties `origin` and `destination` which are each objects containing the co-ordinate properties `x` and `y`, and the time property `t`.

-    onTap: function(thisElement, event){
+    onTap: function(event){
         this.pause();
     }

 #### `onSwipe`
-This is triggered when a 'swipe' touch event or gesture is detected in the container element. `thisElement` refers to the container element. `event` is an object with the properties `direction` which could be 'left', 'right', 'up' or 'down' along with `origin` and `destination` which are each objects containing the co-ordinate properties `x` and `y`, and the time property `t`.
+This is triggered when a 'swipe' touch event or gesture is detected in the container element. `event` is an object with the properties `direction` which could be 'left', 'right', 'up' or 'down' along with `origin` and `destination` which are each objects containing the co-ordinate properties `x` and `y`, and the time property `t`.

-    onSwipe: function(thisElement, event){
+    onSwipe: function(event){
         this.pause();
         switch (event.direction) {
+            case 'up':
             case 'left':
                 this.move(-1);
                 break;
+            case 'down':
             case 'right':
                 this.move(1);
                 break;